 Education and Training

-Surgical oncologists are medical doctors who have trained in surgery with a focus on cancer diagnosis and treatments.
+Surgical oncologists are medical doctors or osteopathic medical doctors who have trained in surgery with a focus on cancer diagnosis and treatments.
 Similar to other types of doctors and surgeons, surgical oncologists complete medical school and pass an exam to be able to practice medicine.

 Becoming a surgical oncologist involves several educational steps: